• Skip to primary navigation

 More Cookie Recipes to Try

-Chewy Lavender Sugar Cookies
+Chewy Pumpkin Molasses Cookies

 Subscribe to Dollop of Dough's newsletter to get recipes like this in your inbox!